1997 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1997-S DCAM Penny Value

-The 1997-S Deep Cameo proof penny represents San Francisco’s exclusive contribution to collector-oriented production, with 2,796,678 specimens struck using specially prepared dies and polished planchets.
-Unlike the billions of business strikes from Philadelphia and Denver, these proofs were sold exclusively in proof sets at premium prices.
+The 1997-S Deep Cameo (DCAM) proof penny is San Francisco’s exclusive contribution to collector production, with 2,796,678 specimens struck using specially prepared dies and polished planchets.
+These were sold exclusively in proof sets at premium prices and never intended for circulation.

 1997-S DCAM Penny Price/Grade Chart